 Langres

 Langres is a French cheese from the plateau of Langres in the region of Champagne-Ardenne.
 It has benefited from an Appellation d'origine contrôlée since 1991.
 Langres is a cow's milk cheese, cylindrical in shape, weighing about 180 g.
 The central pâte is soft, creamy in colour, and slightly crumbly, and is surrounded by a white Penicillium candidum rind.
+Langres cheese is known for its vibrant orange rind, achieved through the use of annatto, and its concave dent known as the "fontaine."
 It is a less pungent cheese than Époisses, its local competition.
 It is best eaten between May and August after 5 weeks of aging, but it is also excellent March through December.
 Production in 1998 was around 305 tons, a decline of 1.61% since 1996, and 2% on farms.

 Source: Wikipedia